 Pike Place Market is a historic marketplace dating back to 1907.
 It claims to be “one of the oldest continuously operated public farmers’ markets in the US”.
 Pike Place only approves vendors who are farmers, small businesses and craftspeople, ensuring you will get something fresh and/or locally produced.
 Wander the multi-level rabbit warren and see what you find, like a secluded rooftop garden growing food to feed the underprivileged.

 Note: I’m an Australian coffee snob, and we avoid Starbucks like the plague, but if “the mermaid” is your thing, then be aware that the shop they call “The Original Starbucks” is not the actual location of the first Starbucks (which was in a building that has been demolished).
 However, Starbucks did establish itself in Pike Place Market.
 Hence, it is the only big business allowed and usually has a queue of tourists around the block.

 Uncover a hidden gem at MOHAI

-Another great option for learning abour Seattle’s history is MOHAI – Museum of History and Industry – in Lake Union Park.
+Another great option for learning about Seattle’s history is MOHAI – Museum of History and Industry – in Lake Union Park.
 This moderately sized Museum is a hidden gem you won’t see on most Seattle must-do lists, the word is still to get out!
-The Museum has a wonderful timeline exhibit that walks you through the evolution of Seattle from its indigenous people to modern day.
+The Museum has a wonderful timeline exhibit that walks you through the evolution of Seattle from its indigenous people to modern-day.
 Other exhibits showcase the industries that have played a key part in building the city from logging to tech.
 If you’re fortunate enough to be visiting on the first week of the month, time your visit for Thursday when admission to MOHAI’s permanent exhibits is free.
-Keen mariniers will also want to check out the neighbouring Centre for Wooden Boats.
+Keen mariners will also want to check out the neighbouring Centre for Wooden Boats.